-In this book, I develop a new compatibilist theory of free action.
-The account that emerges shows how the concept of free action refers in an externalist way, and thus how free actions might be a natural kind.
-Additionally, the account explains the role of conscious agency in free action and addresses the issue of how people can be morally responsible for actions done out of implicit bias.
+In this book, I develop a new compatibilist account of free action.
+The account shows how the concept of free action refers in an externalist way, and thus how free actions might be a natural kind.
+Additionally, I address the role of conscious agency in free action and the issue of how people can be morally responsible for actions done out of implicit bias.

 (With Eddy Nahmias )

 We use recent interventionist theories of causation to develop a compatibilist account of causal sourcehood, which provides a response to Manipulation Arguments for the incompatibility of free will and determinism.
 Our account explains the difference between manipulation and determinism, against the claim of Manipulation Arguments that there is no relevant difference.
 Interventionism allows us to see that causal determinism does not mean that variables outside of the agent causally explain her actions better than variables within the agent, whereas the causal source of a manipulated agent’s actions instead lies outside of the agent in the intentions of the manipulator.
 As a result, determined agents can have free will and be morally responsible in a way that manipulated agents cannot, contrary to what Manipulation Arguments conclude.
 In this way, our account demonstrates not only how Manipulation Arguments fail but also how compatibilism can be strengthened by means of a plausible account of causal sourcehood.